corda/corda/docs/source/running-the-demos.rst

 2. Run ``./samples/bank-of-corda-demo/build/nodes/runnodes`` to open up three new terminal tabs/windows with the three nodes
 3. Run ``./gradlew samples:bank-of-corda-demo:runRPCCashIssue`` to trigger a cash issuance request
 4. Run ``./gradlew samples:bank-of-corda-demo:runWebCashIssue`` to trigger another cash issuance request.
-   Now look at the Bank of Corda terminal tab/window to see the output of the demo
+   Now look at your terminal tab/window to see the output of the demo

 To run from the command line in Windows: